Article 20 min read 4,652 words

 Suggested next steps in ui44

-5. Finish with Compare AI Sapiens K0, ROBOTIS OP3, and G1 so the policy reading sits next to structured product data.
+4. Use Compare AI Sapiens K0, ROBOTIS OP3, and G1 before checkout so the warranty conversation stays anchored to a real shortlist.

 Database context